Safety and Efficacy of Bevacizumab in Combination With Carboplatin and Paclitaxel for Metastatic, Recurrent or Persistent Cervical Cancer

 When and where did the study take place?

-The study started in July 2015 and ended in December 2018.
 This summary was written after the study had ended.

 The study took place at 39 study centres in 18 countries in Africa, Central America, Europe, North America, and South America.
 This map shows the countries where this study took place.